YADGX/Python_Banking_App/README.md

 - Once they are finished the system will output ***Account information saved to CSV.*** and ***Bank account(s) created successfully.
 Your Account ID is: ID***  which they will need when they Login. <br/><be/>

 ## If the user chooses to Login
-1- The app will ask him to enter his Account ID and his/her Password (The password will be hidden due to the use of 'getpass' function)
+- The app will ask him to enter his Account ID and his/her Password (The password will be hidden due to the use of 'getpass' function) <br/><br/>
-2- Once he logs in he will have the choice of either withdrawing, Deposit, Transfer or Exit.
+- Once he logs in he will have the choice of either withdrawing, Deposit, Transfer or Exit. <br/><br/>

-#If the user chooses to  Withdraw#
+# If the user chooses to  Withdraw
 1- He will be asked from which account he would like to Withdraw his money.
 (Either Chacking or Savings Account) 2- Then he will be asked to enter the amount of money he would like to withdraw and it must be available in his balance.